adithyanraj03/Car_Bot_LLM/README.md

 ### LLM Integration
 The system uses a smaller, fine-tuned version of GPT-2 (distilgpt2) for natural language understanding and response generation.

-### Rule-Based Fallbacks
-For common queries, the system uses rule-based responses to ensure accuracy and speed.

 ## 📊 Performance